OVERVIEW AND HISTORY

 collective behavior and social movements, social psychology, urban, social problems, culture and qualitative methods

-Judy Stepan-Norris, Department Chair
+Judy Stepan-Norris, Professor Emerita

-labor unions, sociology of work, political sociology, American society, research
+labor unions, sociology of work, political sociology, American society, research methods

 OTHER SOCIOLOGY FACULTY WITH INTERESTS IN SOCIAL NETWORKS